-Bernhard Connect® is Bernhard’s proprietary, cloud-based platform for automatic fault detection, measurement and verification, and continuous data collection and archival.
+Bernhard Connect® is Bernhard’s cloud-based platform for automatic fault detection, measurement and verification, and continuous data collection and archival.
 Operators in each of our sites are learning how to utilize Connect to access real-time energy and performance data.
 With additional remote analysis provided by Bernhard’s energy engineers, Connect enables proactive issue identification and troubleshooting while optimizing equipment and system performance.

 On August 29, 2021, exactly 16 years after Katrina made landfall, Hurricane Ida hit the southwest Louisiana as strong category 4 storm which caused over $50 billion in damage.
 Utility power in the New Orleans area was lost at all facilities where Bernhard provides O&M services for 5-6 days.
 Thanks to the hard work and dedication of our employees working in conjunction with our clients, all the hospitals remained on generation power and had chilled water available throughout the outage.